 Working hand-in-hand, the Court Reporter's Written Transcript and the Legal Cameraman's Video Record provide a complete record of a witness' verbal testimony as well as the subtile clues their demeanor reveals.

-The testimony given by the witness is legally binding, and for that reason, the witness is sworn in by the Court Reporter or another Officer of the Court to tell the truth to the best of their knowledge.
+Depositions are essentially legal testimony given outside a courtroom.
+This Testimony is legally binding, and for that reason, the witness is sworn in by the Court Reporter or another Officer of the Court to tell the truth to the best of their knowledge.